City of Chiloquin Wastewater Project

 Facility Upgrade Alternatives

-The following three treatment process alternatives were developed and evaluated to provide a reliable facility that provides biological treatment and meet the effluent quality requirements:
+The following three treatment process alternatives were developed and evaluated to provide a reliable facility that offers biological treatment and meets the effluent quality requirements:

 1. Treatment Process Alternative No. 1 – Membrane Bioreactor (MBR) Package Plant